pesto-students/vatika-frontend-team1-jesus-p2/README.md

 ![Vatika Logo](https://res.cloudinary.com/ds4gbbc6g/image/upload/v1665863257/Vatika/React%20FrontEnd/logo_lcxupl.png)

 Vatika is a company helping city dwellers who are looking to keep plants but do not have access to a nursery and also don’t know how to create and maintain a garden in a limited space.

--It's easy enough to buy plants but keeping healthy is another thing altogether.
+It's easy enough to buy plants but keeping healthy is another thing altogether.
--Vatika uses a website chat service and its own social media sites to help   customers pick the right pots and plants and give them all the knowledge and information they need to get a garden going.
+Vatika uses a website chat service and its own social media sites to help customers pick the right pots and plants and give them all the knowledge and information they need to get a garden going.

 # Table of Contents